markmccoid/codingdocs/docs/ReactNative/ReactNativeBasics.md

 For Firebase, you could keep your firebase config and api information in a file like this.

-Below is an example that get device dimensions.
+Below is an example that gets device dimensions.

 ```javascript
 'use strict'